Flipping Houses for Beginners: 6 Mistakes to Avoid

 Time is money, especially when flipping a house.
 A strategic business plan not only helps real estate investors estimate the timeline and the potential costs, but also helps them understand the risks, rewards and ROI of the project.
 The longer the house flipping project takes, the more you’ll pay in carrying costs, such as utilities, financing, and property taxes.
 A solid business plan (in addition to your budget) helps you pinpoint these costs and gives you a step by step overview of the entire project.

-3) Failing to purchase property insurance
+3) Forgetting to purchase property insurance

 Not buying property insurance before undertaking any property investing project is a rookie mistake.
 Property insurance reimburses homeowners and reduces risk for house flipping projects, if and when damages occur on their property, such as those caused by theft, flood, or a fire.